AalbatrossGuy/AalbatrossGuy/README.md

 Student Developer...
 --------------------

-I currently am 16 years old and am interested in making my career in software development or A.I I've learned 6 languages in the last 2 years out of which I'm fluent in 3 of them.
+I am currently 18 years old and am interested in making my career in software development or A.I I've learned 6 languages in the last 3-4 years out of which I'm fluent in 3 of them.
 I code because programming is a way to spend my time in a productive manner and also cause i enjoy coding :)

 * 🌍  I'm based in Asia
 * ✉️  You can contact me at [my email](mailto:thexcelsiorisback@gmail.com)